smfm-project/sen2mosaic/docs/source/command_line.rst

                             Defaults to processing all dates.
     -en END, --end END    End date for tiles to include in format YYYYMMDD.
                             Defaults to processing all dates.
-    -res 10/20/60, --resolution 10/20/60
+    -pc PC, --percentile PC
-                            Specify a resolution to process (10, 20, 60, or 0 for
+                            Specify a percentile of reflectance to output.
-                            all).
+                            Defaults to 25 percent, which tends to produce good results.
     -m [N [N ...]], --masked_vals [N [N ...]]
                             Specify SLC values to not include in the mosaic (e.g.
                             -m 7 8 9).
 See http://step.esa.int/main/third-party-
                             plugins-2/sen2cor/ for description of sen2cor mask
                             values.
 Defaults to 'auto', which masks values 0 and
                             9. Also accepts 'none', to include all values.
     -b, --colour_balance  Perform colour balancing between tiles.
+Not generally recommended, particularly where working over large
+                            areas.
 Defaults to False.
-Not generally recommended, particularly where
-                            working over large areas.
-    -c M, --cloud_buffer M
-                            Apply improvements to sen2cor cloud mask by applying a buffer around cloudy pixels (in meters).
-Not generally recommended, except where a very conservative mask is desired.
-Defaults to no buffer.
+    -i, --improve_mask    Apply improvements to Sentinel-2 cloud mask.
+Not generally recommended, except where a very
+                            conservative mask is desired.
+Defaults to no improvement.
     -t DIR, --temp_dir DIR
                             Directory to write temporary files, only required for L1C data.
 Defaults to '/tmp'.